Language: EN

 Namespaces are a way to organize and group our code into logical modules to avoid name collisions between different parts of our program.

 A namespace in Typescript encapsulates variables, functions, classes, and other elements in a container.
-This allows us to group and organize our code, avoiding conflicts and improving its readability and maintainability.
+This allows us to group and organize our code, avoiding conflicts and improving readability and maintainability.

 To define a namespace in Typescript, we use the namespace keyword followed by the name we want to assign to the namespace.
 For example: